Boston, MA With a $250,000 Net Worth

-Welcome to CAPITOL STANDARD’s Rich Life, a dedicated series of stories from young professionals navigating their way to financial and career success.
+Welcome to CAPITOL STANDARD’s Money Journies, a dedicated series of stories from modern professionals navigating their way to financial and career success.
 CAPITOL STANDARD may earn an Affiliate Commission if you purchase something through recommended links in this article.

 When Natalie Breen was a teenager, she made a conscious decision not to go into debt.

 That meant lots of sacrifices along the way.
 But today, at 26, she believes those sacrifices were worth it.

 “The decisions I made in college allow me to spend freely now,” says Natalie.
 “After I put away a portion of my paycheck into my 401k and other investments, I don’t use a budget.
 I go on about ten trips per year, I eat out and I stay in nice hotels.
 I attend concerts and get seats up front.”

 Check out Natalie’s money journey: